DM8AT/GLGE-Old/README.md

    - Linux: `sudo apt install libsdl2-dev`
 - SDL2_TTF
    - Linux: `sudo apt install libsdl2-ttf-dev`
+- OpenAL
+   - Linux: `sudo apt install libopenal-dev`
+- ALUT
+   - Linux: `sudo apt install libalut-dev`
+To install all librarys on linux, just run `make install` in the project directory or manualy run `sudo apt install libgl-dev libglew-dev libsdl2-dev libsdl2-ttf-dev libopenal-dev libalut-dev` in a terminal.

+**Superuser access is requred to install the librarys, but not to compile and run any GLGE applications**

 also make sure that you have C++ 17 or newer installed and that you have a C++ compiler of your choise